min2ha/ukwa-site/content/target/4619/index.en.md

   "subject": "Nelson Mandela"
 }

-# YouGov: Nelson Mandela: up there with Churchill

 <p>Article referring to a YouGov survey earlier in the year, which indicated that Nelson Mandela and Winston Churchill were the most respected political figures of the 20th century in British opinion.</p>